LamineTourelab/Tutorial/user-guide/Explainable AI/Explainable_tensorflow_model_using_Shap_and_model_weights/Explainable_tensorflow_model_using_Shap_and_model_weights.md

-# Explain tensorflow model using Shap and Model Weights on METABRIC data
+# Explain tensorflow model using Shap and model Weights on METABRIC data

 ```python